 “‘You must decide on your meal before you leave the house.
 If you’re hungry for a snack, you must bolus the insulin and then wait an hour.’
 To avoid life-threatening hypoglycemia (low blood glucose, which can lead to seizures and other complications), Nichols (the mother) had to compel her 5-year-old (who has diabetes) to eat every carbohydrate on her plate, even if she was already full.
 She also had to make her daughter eat by herself an hour before the family meal when ‘her father wasn’t even home yet.’”

 Your life is ruled by the clock, and you lack the freedom and flexibility offered by todays’ newer insulin analogs.
 The older Regular human insulin, such as Humulin and Novolin are short-acting insulins and must be taken several times a day.
 It is the regular human insulin used to manage your blood sugar around meals but compared to today’s fast- or rapid-acting analog insulins which include Novolog (aspart), Humalog (lispro), and Apidra (glulisine), they work slowly.
-These fast-acting analog insulins start working on average in about 15 minutes, their peak of action is about 1-3 hours and they last in the body about 3-5 hours.
+These fast-acting analog insulins start working on average in about 15 minutes, their peak of action is about 1-3 hours and last in the body about 3-5 hours.

 Short-acting human insulins begin working in 30-60 minutes, tend to stay in your system a long time, up to 8 hours and peak nearly 4 hours after injecting it.
 If you don’t eat every 2-3 hours while taking multiple doses of Regular human insulin, you will experience multiple low blood sugars.
 The more modern rapid-acting analog insulins are active in your bloodstream almost immediately, peak in an hour, and their duration is only 4 hours.
-This means, if you use the more modern analog insulin, you don’t have to feed that insulin dose 2 to 3 hours after taking it or risk dropping low.
+This means, that if you use the more modern analog insulin, you don’t have to feed that insulin dose 2 to 3 hours after taking it or risk dropping low.

 On the other hand, the older NPH human insulin serves as background or baseline (basal) insulin which is what the body uses throughout the day.
 NPH insulin is also called intermediate-acting insulin but like regular insulin it pales in comparison to modern background analog options.
 NPH takes several hours to become active in your blood stream and peaks at 4 to 6 hours after taking it.
 Then it only stays in your system anywhere from 10 to 16 hours and must be taken twice per day to cover your 24-hour background insulin needs.